Top 7 Earth Trek Shows of the Seventies

 The other big difference is that in the movie the City was controlled by an AI, in the series it was run by a secret council of Elders.
 The existence of this council raises a lot of questions.
 While the AI’s solution to the problem of an enclosed ecology was unquestionably extreme, it was dealing with extreme circumstances after WWIII.
 You kind of get the feeling it was in HAL’s position.
 It was obeying the last orders it was given to the best of its ability.
 You could even make the argument that as bad as Carousel and the Sandmen were, they might have been necessary right after the war.
 Obviously, they no longer were by the time Logan ran.

 Which raises some pretty big questions about the Council of Elders.
-The biggest being why were they still killing everyone on their 30th birthday rather than try to re-colonize the Earth?
+The biggest being why were they still killing everyone on their 30th birthday rather than try re-colonizing the Earth?

 As an Earth Trek, Logan’s Run was a little unusual in that there was a reason he had to keep running.
 He was being relentlessly pursued by Francis and a team of Sandmen.